Ladder99/ladder99/docs/source/about.rst

 Ladder99
 ===========

-Ladder99 is a free and open source application that transfers data from factory machines to end-user applications and visualizations using MTConnect, an open standard.

 Ladder99 transforms data from your devices to a standard vocabulary, which you can plug into any MTConnect-compatible application.